bmannakee/caller_paper/paper.md

 # Simulated bam files
-- 100X normal and 500X exome reads simulated with VarSim/art [@Mu2015] (default parameters?) and aligned with BWA [@Li2009a].(default parameters)
+We simulated 100X whole genome and 500X exome normal reads from the GRCH38 reference genome with VarSim/art [@Mu2015], and aligned them to GRch38 with BWA [@Li2009a], both with default parameters.
-- Variants spiked with Bamsurgeon with default parameters [@Ewing2015a].
+Variants were spiked to create tumors with Bamsurgeon with default parameters [@Ewing2015a], and called with MuTect 1.1.7 [@Cibulskis2013] with the following parameters:
-- Variants called with MuTect 1.1.7 with specific parameters [@Cibulskis2013]. (list them, just copy in as code is what I would prefer to see if I was reading the paper).
 ```
 java -Xmx24g -jar $MUTECT_JAR --analysis_type MuTect --reference_sequence $ref_path \
         --dbsnp $db_snp \